 Dustin M. Hoffman writes stories about working people.
-His collection No Good for Digging is forthcoming from Word West Press.
+He’s the author of the story collection No Good for Digging and the fiction chapbook Secrets of the Wild (Word West Press).
 His first book One-Hundred-Knuckled Fist (University of Nebraska Press) won the 2015 Prairie Schooner Book Prize.
 He spent ten years painting houses in Michigan before getting his MFA in fiction from Bowling Green State University and his PhD in creative writing from Western Michigan University.
-His stories have appeared or are forthcoming in Black Warrior Review, Alaska Quarterly Review, Puerto del Sol, Masters Review, Witness, Quarterly West, The Journal, The Adroit Journal, Indiana Review, and a bunch of other neat places.
-He lives in South Carolina and teaches creative writing and literature at Winthrop University.
+His stories have appeared or are forthcoming in Black Warrior Review, Alaska Quarterly Review, Puerto del Sol, Masters Review, Witness, Wigleaf, The Adroit Journal, Faultline, One Story, and a bunch of other neat places.
+He lives in South Carolina and teaches creative writing at Winthrop University.